jaisingjai/Machin-Learning-Models/README.md

 # K -Means
 Goal:
 Gain insights into similarity between countries and regions of the world by experimenting with different cluster amounts.
 What do these clusters represent?
 Note: There is no 100% right answer, make sure to watch the video for thoughts.
+Source: All these data sets are made up of data from the US government. https://www.cia.gov/library/publications/the-world-factbook/docs/faqs.html

 # Hierarchical Clustering